rhw0016/COMP-3000-Final-Project/README.md

 final project

 # Description:
-This is a project management system for egineering teams.
+This is a project management system for engineering teams.

 The system will: